 Here’s a shot of the bath.
 Pretty spacious.
 The door to the bath is a sliding door in a similar design as the French doors.

-Aha, couple selfie!
-Here we are waiting for our breakfast the next morning.
-That’s the restaurant building in the background.
-We decided to have breakfast al fresco.
+The next morning we decided to have breakfast al fresco.
 The weather was just too nice.

 Ah this is me working on the balcony Thursday afternoon.
 Although it was technically a holiday, I still had work to do.